 Autoplay Media

-Autoplay violates WCAG 1.4.2 and is disorienting for cognitive disabilities and screen reader users.
+autoplayMedia violates WCAG 1.4.2.
+Auto-playing audio/video is disorienting for cognitive disabilities and interrupts screen reader output. timeBasedMedia counts all time-based media elements.

 −3